 How Does Turtle Beach's P/E Ratio Compare To Its Peers?

-We can tell from its P/E ratio of 12.48 that there is some investor optimism about Turtle Beach.
-You can see in the image below that the average P/E (9.2) for companies in the consumer durables industry is lower than Turtle Beach's P/E.
+We can tell from its P/E ratio of 3.59 that sentiment around Turtle Beach isn't particularly high.
+We can see in the image below that the average P/E (10.5) for companies in the consumer durables industry is higher than Turtle Beach's P/E.

 How Growth Rates Impact P/E Ratios

 P/E ratios primarily reflect market expectations around earnings growth rates.
 That's because companies that grow earnings per share quickly will rapidly increase the 'E' in the equation.
 Therefore, even if you pay a high multiple of earnings now, that multiple will become lower in the future.
 A lower P/E should indicate the stock is cheap relative to others -- and that may attract buyers.

 Turtle Beach's earnings per share fell by 30% in the last twelve months.